ZhongQiyu/blink-detector/README.md

       - The real-time tracking of keyboard input, and
       - The location of mouse clicks on the screen.
       - *Overlapping statistics within the video window.
-   - Aside from the current text-input box that changes the strictness, we need to enhance the AI feature's controls on the user's end.
+   - Aside from the current text-input box that changes the strictness, enhance the AI feature's controls on the user's end.
       - If the video stream is blocked too long by external items, the dynamic adjustment pauses until the blocking items are removed.
       - We will have a time-lapse here, say like a 3-second threshold.
    - Currently our placement of the display is about 70% on the left, while the GUI on the right can be a bit smaller.
       - Save space for the video display and detection.
 Try to truncate the warning messages and the contents of the buttons.
       - While flexing the components, we can apply a grid layout or a drop-down menu.
 However, the drop-down menu takes additional work, so choose the track that fits your time schedule.
+   - Replace the warning messages with pop-up windows to show the moments of stopping the video input.
 - A fine-tuning threshold of key strokes from both the keyboard and the mouse that tells the user if they needs a break.
 We have the default parameters set up, while we need additional efforts to let it broadcast to different kinds of tasks.
 - Since we need to display the project in Zoom, we need to leave the embedded camera for the main project while enabling video input for Zoom with the virtual camera.
 Write a script that connects your external hardware as a virtual camera to work on OpenCV.
 - *A script that generalizes the libraries used in both macOS and Windows.